ARMmbed/mbed-os-example-blinky-baremetal/README.md

 ![](./resources/official_armmbed_example_badge.png)
 # Bare metal blinky Mbed OS example

-This example shows how to achieve memory optimisations in Mbed.
-Starting with a simple blinky application, the example illustrates how to enable the bare metal profile and further memory optimisations.
+This example shows how to achieve memory optimizations in Mbed OS.
+Starting with a blinky application, the example illustrates how to enable the bare metal profile and further memory optimizations.

 You can build this project with all supported [Mbed OS build tools](https://os.mbed.com/docs/mbed-os/latest/tools/index.html).
 However, this example project specifically refers to the command-line interface tool [Arm Mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).